Think someone else may like this? Share the love!

 Authentic Spring Rolls

 This is my Mom’s signature recipe.
-Real Chinese spring rolls (sometimes they are called egg rolls) are incredibly light, with a wrapper that’s so thin and crispy that it’s like “shatteringly crisp!”
+Real Chinese spring rolls (sometimes called egg rolls) are incredibly light, with a wrapper that’s so thin and crispy that it’s like “shatteringly crisp!”
 The filling is also light, delicately flavored and addictive.

 Vegetable Spring Rolls Recipe Video (Egg Rolls)